Insprill/dv-mapify/docs/creatingmaps/service-stations.md

 # Service Stations

-Services stations can be created using the `Service Station` prefab in the `Mapify/Prefabs` folder.
+Services stations can be created using the `Service Station` prefab in the `Mapify/Prefabs/Service Station` folder.
 They must be located in the `GameContent` scene.

 ## Configuration